frapplecat/pyfun/README.md

 This project is based on the classic pencil and paper game Hangman.
 The user must guess the full word before hangman is hung.
 This is done by guessing a letter in the word.
-If the guess is correct, it is placed in the blank spaces that make up the word but if the guess is incorrect the user loses a try and a section of the hangman is created.
+If the guess is correct it is placed into position in the line of question marks below the hangman graphic but if the guess is incorrect the user loses a try and a section of the hangman is created.
 The word must be guessed before the user runs out of tries and the full hangman drawing is displayed.
 The deloyed site can be found **[here](https://pyfun-hangman.herokuapp.com/)**.

 <br>